MooersLab/pymolsnips/README.md

 <details>
 <summary><b>Variants of emacs to consider</b></summary>

-These variants might be suitable for the impatient who do not want to I IBlaine
+These variants might be suitable for the impatient who do not want to master GNU Emacs.

 ### Spacemacs

-[Spacemacs](https://www.spacemacs.org) (see below) is built ontop of GNU emacs.
+[Spacemacs](https://www.spacemacs.org) (see below) is built ontop of GNU Emacs.
-It is designed to be easier to use than emacs.
+It is designed to be easier to use than Emacs.
-It can be operated with vim, emacs, or a hybrid of key bindings.
+It can be operated with vim, Emacs, or a hybrid of key bindings.
-You enalbe layers to extend its functionality.
+You enable layers to extend its functionality.
-It can edit Jupyter Notebooks via the ipython-layer.
+It can edit Jupyter Notebooks via the Ipython-layer.

 ### SciMax

 [SciMax](http://kitchingroup.cheme.cmu.edu/scimax) is a being developed by the chemical engineer John Kitchin at Carnegie Mellon University.
-This variant of emacs is being optimized for supporting the preparation of scientific manuscripts.
+This variant of Emacs is being optimized for supporting the preparation of scientific manuscripts.
 Several YouTube videos of John talking about SciMax are available.
 This editor is on the to-be-added later list because the documentation for this project is lagging so the user has be more self-reliant.
 </details>